 Continue winding the wire around the nails until the rusty cross is stable and the shorter nails don’t wobble around.
 Cut the wire and you’re done!!

 It’s that simple.
-They don’t even take 5 minutes to make and they’re really easy to customise.
+They don’t even take 5 minutes to make and they’re really easy to customize.
 Add a bit more wire around the ends or keep it simple.
 It’s up to you.
 We hung a rusty cross on a beautiful pallet off-cut and I love the stark contrast.
 If the nails are small enough they would look lovely as a pendant too.
-Just add a nice chain or a leather cord.
+Just add a pretty chain or a leather cord.